kaushiknsanji/Complete_Coroutines-Catalin_Stefan/README.md

 # Complete Kotlin Coroutines - Catalin Stefan

-My Solution repository for the [course on Kotlin Coroutines](https://www.udemy.com/course/coroutines/) by [Catalin Stefan](https://www.udemy.com/user/catalinstefan2/).
+My Solution repository for the [course on Kotlin Coroutines](https://www.udemy.com/course/coroutines/) taught by [Catalin Stefan](https://www.udemy.com/user/catalinstefan2/).

 ## What one will learn
 * Theory and Fundamentals of Coroutines